contextgeneric/cgp-patterns/content/field-accessors.md

 In this updated code, we use the [`bearer_auth`](https://docs.rs/reqwest/latest/reqwest/blocking/struct.RequestBuilder.html#method.bearer_auth) method from the `reqwest` library to include the authentication token in the HTTP header.
 In this case, the provider only requires that `Context::AuthToken` implement the `Display` trait, allowing it to work with custom `AuthToken` types, not limited to `String`.

-## Accessor Method Minimalism
+## Traits with Multiple Getter Methods

-When creating providers like `ReadMessageFromApi`, which often need to use both `HasApiBaseUrl` and `HasAuthToken`, it might seem tempting to combine these two traits into a single one, containing both accessor methods:
+When creating providers like `ReadMessageFromApi`, which often need to use both `HasApiBaseUrl` and `HasAuthToken`, an alternative design would be to combine these two traits into a single one, containing both accessor methods:

 ```rust
 # extern crate cgp;